AdityaChaudhary/BeagleTokenWebApp/index.md

 banner_subtext4: Welcome to the BEAGLE community-based and decentralized project!
 Hop on, as we launch to the moon.

 buy_tokens_heading: How To Buy
-buy_tokens_content: ["The only place to buy or sell BEAGLE safely is on Uniswap.
-Beware of some scams with same token names.", "Step 1: Create a Wallet", "Step 2: Navigate to https://app.uniswap.org and connect your wallet", "Step 3: Buy some Ether (ETH)", "Step 4: Swap Ether for BEAGLE!
-The more the merrier.", "Step 5: HODL!
+buy_tokens_subtext: The only place to buy or sell BEAGLE safely is on Uniswap.
+Beware of some scams with same token names.
+buy_tokens_content: ["Create a Wallet", "Navigate to https://app.uniswap.org and connect your wallet", "Buy some Ether (ETH)", "Swap Ether for BEAGLE!
+The more the merrier.", "HODL!
 Diamond hands will get most rewards and lotteries."]

 ecosystem_heading: ecosystem
 ecosystem_subtext: Inspired by Ethereum’s vision, we have long committed to the ideals of permissionless access, security, and immutability, all indespensable components for a future where anyone in the world can access financial services without fear of discrimination or counterparty risk.